JustTemmie/steam-presence/README.md

 5) The Discord client will now display your current game on your profile, for your friends to see

+## Requirements

+ - Python 3.8 or higher installed
+ - pip installed
+ - a verified steam account (requires your account to have spent 5 USD on games)
+ - your steam account must be online

 ## Installation

 clone the repo: